On the $p$-adic theory of local models: v-sheaf theory

 \subsection{$\pi$-adic kimberlites}

 As in \Cref{sec:two-diff-diam-functors}, we let $O$ be a complete discrete valuation ring, which is flat over $\Z_p$, with perfect residue field $k$ (of characteristic $p$) and uniformizer $\pi\in O$.
-We let $F$ denote its fraction field and $C$ a completed algebraic closure of $F$.
+Let $F$ denote its fraction field and $C$ a completed algebraic closure of $F$.
+We denote by $\breve F\subset C$ the maximal unramified complete subextension with ring of integers $\breve O$ and algebraically closed residue field $\bar k/k$.

 In \cite{Gle20}, the second named author introduced a set of axioms for a v-sheaf to have a well behaved specialization map to its reduced locus.
-The v-sheaves satisfying these axioms are called kimberlites \cite[Definition 1.4.16]{Gle20} and they mimic the behavior of formal schemes.
-Actually (under the very mild conditions of being separated and locally admitting a finitely generated ideal of definition), the v-sheaves associated to a formal scheme are always kimberlites \cite[Proposition 1.4.23]{Gle20} and the specialization map of the kimberlite attached to the formal scheme agrees with the traditional one.
+The v-sheaves satisfying these axioms are called kimberlites \cite[Definition 4.35]{Gle20} and they mimic the behavior of formal schemes.
+Actually (under the very mild conditions of being separated and locally admitting a finitely generated ideal of definition), the v-sheaves associated to a formal scheme are always kimberlites \cite[Proposition 4.31]{Gle20}\footnote{The reference provided here only shows that the v-sheaves associated to formal schemes are valuative prekimberlites, but the additional axiom that the analytic locus is a spatial diamond is easily verified \cite[Remark 4.37]{Gle20}.} and the specialization map of the kimberlite attached to the formal scheme agrees with the traditional one.